3 - 5

 - Tell the students that they are going to become experts on a specific crop from the book Esperanza Rising.
 Randomly select or allow groups (pairs or groups of three depending on the size of the class) to choose one of the crops.

-- Using either poster board or a technology tool such as Glogster, ask students to use the California Agricultural Fact and Activity Sheets or other online sites to develop a visual presentation they can share with others (students, parents, or community members).
-The poster (paper or online) should include basic information about how the plant grows, when it is planted, how it is harvested, and how people prepare or consume the crop to meet nutritional needs.
+- Using a poster board, ask students to use the California Agricultural Fact and Activity Sheets or other online sites to develop a visual presentation they can share with others (students, parents, or community members).
+The poster should include basic information about how the plant grows, when it is planted, how it is harvested, and how people prepare or consume the crop to meet nutritional needs.
 Students should also add some cool facts that are really interesting about the crop.
 In addition to the visual product created, ask the students to prepare to present to others what they have learned.

 Give the students a writing prompt that involves the life of a farm worker living in the United States.
 For example: Today, I worked in the field picking and harvesting ___________. (watermelons, grapes, sweet potatoes, or strawberries).
 Choices of commodities should be given that are grown in the state where students live.